 I am Assistant Professor in the English Department at Rhode Island College.
 I received my B.A. in English from Houghton College in 2007, my M.A. in Medieval Studies from the University of Connecticut in 2009, and my Ph.D. in Medieval Studies from the University of Connecticut in 2014.
-My fields of expertise are Old and Middle English, history of the English language, digital humanities, the Bible and apocrypha as/in literature, translation, and the history of the book.
+My fields of expertise are Old English, the transmission of the Bible and apocrypha, digital humanities, media studies, and the history of the book.
 Most of my interests in research and teaching encompass what might be called transmission studies: the afterlives of texts, including circulation, translations, adaptations, and re-presentations in various cultures and media.

 My first book, Preaching Apocrypha in Anglo-Saxon England, was published by the University of Toronto Press in 2018.
-My full-length introduction, translation, and commentary for the apocryphal Gospel of Pseudo-Matthew is also slated to be published by Cascade Books in the Early Christian Apocrypha Series.
+My second book, forthcoming from Cascade Books, consists of new translations of and commentaries on The Gospel of Pseudo-Matthew and the Nativity of Mary.